robertdavid010/deximus/README.md

 # deximus
-Decentralized exchange for international business and banking transations
+Decentralized currency exchange for international business and banking transations.